 There’s no “right number of cookies,” but you can expect that websites like this with extremely large numbers of cookies are less likely to proactively protect data linked to their site visitors.
 Put simply: You’re much more likely to be subjected to invasive cookies on sites like this.

-How do you protect data privacy on websites with cookies?
+How can you protect data privacy on websites with cookies?

 Third-party tracking cookies are the only type of cookie that should potentially concern website visitors who want to protect their privacy.
 Most cookies on popular websites are safe, though many are used to serve you relevant advertisements.
 If you want to block cookies and protect your privacy, consider the following options: